priyaxtx/PG-Management-System/README.md

 **Tools:** Maven for build management, Git for version control **License:** This project is licensed under the MIT License.

-Installation:
+# Installation:
-Clone the Repository: git clone https://github.com/priyaxtx/PG-Management-System.git Set Up the Database: Configure the database in application.properties.
+**Clone the Repository:** git clone https://github.com/priyaxtx/PG-Management-System.git **Set Up the Database:** Configure the database in application.properties.
-Build and Run: Use Maven or Gradle to build the project, then run it with mvn spring-boot:run.
+**Build and Run:** Use Maven to build the project, then run it with mvn spring-boot:run.
-Access the Application: Navigate to http://localhost:8080.
+**Access the Application:** Navigate to http://localhost:8080.

 # Contributing:
 # Contributions are welcome!
 Fork the repository and submit a pull request.